irondrive/andromeda-server/README.md

 ### Common Exceptions

 `SAFEPARAM_*` related exceptions indicate a problem with the input provided.
-For example `SAFEPARAM_KEY_MISSING` indicates that a required parameter was not given.  `SAFEPARAM_INVALID_DATA` indicates that the parameter did not pass input validation (e.g. giving a string for a numeric input).  `UNKNOWN_APP` and `UNKNOWN_ACTION` indicate that the requested app or action are invalid.
+For example `SAFEPARAM_KEY_MISSING` indicates that a required parameter was not given.  `SAFEPARAM_INVALID_VALUE` indicates that the parameter did not pass input validation (e.g. giving a string for a numeric input).  `UNKNOWN_APP` and `UNKNOWN_ACTION` indicate that the requested app or action are invalid.

 ### Parameter Types